aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

   as cards.
 - **Search for Apache Kafka topics**: Enter the topic name in the search bar at the top to find specific topics.
-- **Filter Kafka topics**: Use the filter options to narrow down topics by:

-  - **Project**: Display topics for a specific project.
-  - **Service**:  Display topics for a specific Aiven for Apache Kafka service
-  - **Owner group**:  Display topics by ownership group when governance is enabled for your organization.

 ## View and manage Apache Kafka topic details